miethe/meatybytes/content/posts/OpenShift/OCP Features/Security/SSCS/RHTSSC/index.md

 **Red Hat's Trusted Software Supply Chain** is a cloud service designed to accelerate the integration of software supply chain security into cloud-native applications.
 It provides a comprehensive suite of tools to ensure security from coding to deployment, all within a managed service that can sit alongside your existing platform.

 {{< alert "redhat" >}}
-**Hosting Options** I asked Tushar Katarki, the Product Director for OpenShift, during RH Summit about self-managed instances of Trusted Software Supply Chain, and he mentioned that it will be released soon!
+**Hosting Options** I asked *Tushar Katarki*, the Product Director for OpenShift, during RH Summit about self-managed instances of Trusted Software Supply Chain, and he mentioned that it will be released soon!
 {{< /alert >}}

 ### What It Offers